DMVis/DMVis/documentation/visualisations/Scatterplot.md

 - Type: `string`

-The name of the attribute that should be plotted along the x-axis.
+The name of the attribute should be plotted along the x-axis.

 > Note: This should be the same name as the one that is provided in the input data.